sankalpdayal/carnd_term1_p3/README.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * README.md summarizing the results
+* run2.mp4 and run1.mp4 showing the video of simulator running in self driving mode. run2.mp4 is at speed 9 and run1.mp4 is at speed 12.

 #### 2. Code Implementation
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing